Rutatu/cds-language_Assignment5/README.md

 - the comparison of characters is very basic and shallow.
 It could have been more informative if chosen different, more advanced methods

 Overall, the models perform not too badly.
-Every character has 1-2 broad topics which are more general and a lot of specific one, which reflect the characters´ personalities very well.
+Every character has 1-2 broad topics which are more general and a lot of specific ones, which reflect the characters´ personalities very well.
 However, it is not always easy to prescribe them to a specific topic category.
 If invested more time in data cleaning and more thoughtful metrics choice, it could perform pretty well.

 ## Instructions to run the code